About

 education and collaboration to learn more about

-Our Kaupapa (or vision) is a sustainable future for mobulid rays in Aotearoa New Zealand.
+Our Kaupapa (or vision) is a sustainable future for manta and devil rays in Aotearoa New Zealand.

 Mark Erdmann, 2017